-As many as 18 of every 100 pregnant women will develop a condition known as gestational diabetes mellitus (GDM).
+As many as 9 out of every 100 pregnant women will develop a condition known as gestational diabetes mellitus (GDM).
 It can put you at risk for problems during pregnancy and delivery.

 When you're pregnant, your cells become slightly more resistant to insulin.
 This causes the amount of glucose or sugar in your blood to rise.
 The extra sugar helps make more nutrients available to your baby.